2006 Dublin riots: The riot

-Sinn Féin, an Irish republican political party, did not organise a protest, and said that the march should be allowed to go ahead, calling for republicans to ignore the march.
+Sinn Féin, an Irish republican political party, did not organise a protest and said that the march should be allowed to go ahead, calling for republicans to ignore the march.
 Republican Sinn Féin, a splinter political party no longer affiliated with Sinn Féin, had an organised presence.

-Their protest blocked the north eastern junction of O'Connell Street and Parnell Street.
+Their protest blocked the northeastern junction of O'Connell Street and Parnell Street.
 The small Republican Sinn Féin group (and some activists from the Irish Republican Socialist Party) were joined by several hundred local youths.
 Before the violence broke out, they chanted republican chants.
-Several thousand bystanders were also on the scene, but took no part in the subsequent rioting.
+Several thousand bystanders were also on the scene but took no part in the subsequent rioting.
 When the marchers had formed up at the top of Parnell Square and their bands began to play in anticipation of the start of the march, gardaí attempted to disperse the protest at around 12:45.
 At this point, scuffles broke out between protesters and Gardaí.

 After the failure of the initial garda effort to disperse the protesters, the violence escalated.
 The Garda Public Order Unit was deployed and stones and metal railings – to be used for renovation work on O'Connell Street – were thrown at gardaí by protesters; as were fireworks, bricks, crude petrol bombs, and other missiles.
 As the rioting continued, the ranks of the rioters were swelled by many local teenagers who had not taken part in the initial protest.
 Several barricades were constructed from building materials on the street to impede the march and the gardaí.
 The march was due to start at 12:30, but as the violence went on the gardaí decided against trying to escort the marchers through O'Connell Street, and at about 13:30 the assembled marchers returned to the coaches that had brought them to Dublin from Northern Ireland.
 The three coaches were then driven to Leinster House, where a small parade was carried out, and a letter was handed to Irish Minister for Justice, Michael McDowell.
 They were then escorted out of the city.
 One of the coaches was attacked by stone throwers on the way home.